 Business owners may also be asked to pay twice — once for the privilege of decryption and again to ensure the hackers don’t make the stolen information public.
 Regardless of the decision an owner might make, cybercriminals can go on to harass employees, contact vendors to notify them of data theft, or disrupt operations through coordinated attacks.
 These serious consequences might explain why the average cyber insurance payout increased 65% from 2019 to 2020.

-Reducing Your Odds of a Ransomware Attack
+Reducing the Odds of Ransomware Attacks with Agriculture Cybersecurity

 The FBI listed a number of precautions that business owners could take in this sector: